The 14 Biggest Lakes in North America

 Lake Winnipegosis

 Between Lake Winnipeg and the Saskatchewan border lies Lake Winnipegosis, a vast lake in western Manitoba, Canada.
-The 2,070 square mile (5,370 square kilometer) lake is fed from various small tributaries on the west and drains southeastward into Lake Manitoba and Lake Winnipeg.
-Although the lake’s population of pike, walleye, sauger, and perch has been declining, significant efforts have been made to restore certain populations to average amounts.
+The 2,070-square-mile (5,370-square-kilometer) lake is fed from various small tributaries on the west and drains southeastward into Lake Manitoba and Lake Winnipeg.
+Although the lake’s populations of pike, walleye, sauger, and perch have been declining, significant efforts have been made to restore certain populations to average amounts.

 11. Reindeer Lake

-Located in western Canada, Reindeer Lake is one of North America’s largest lakes by surface area, measuring 2,180 square miles (5,650 square kilometers).
+Located in western Canada on the border between northeastern Saskatchewan and northwestern Manitoba, Reindeer Lake is one of North America’s largest lakes by surface area, measuring 2,180 square miles (5,650 square kilometers).
 It is also the continent’s 10th deepest lake, measuring up to 720 feet (220 meters) deep.
 The lake is an important place for Canada’s fishing industry because it is one of its largest lakes.
 Its clean and deep waters are extremely popular with sport fishers.

 10. Lake Athabasca